Temza shares expert designer advice on how to plan your open plan space and make the most of it.

 Breaking it down: flooring

 Using different flooring for different zones will break up the space without closing it in, and tiles are a great way to do this.
-If you’re renting and can’t afford to change the flooring, you can use rugs to indicate that a particular area is for a different use.
+If you’re renting and can’t afford to change the flooring, using rugs can indicate that a particular area is for a different use.
 Laying down a fluffy rug in your living room area would create a relaxing atmosphere as well as clearly demarcating the space.
+If you would like some inspiration and finding the right rug for you home, here is some advice from the industry professional- Lilla rugs.

 You can also use wall colours to define different zones within a space.
-For example, you could decorate one or two walls beside your dining table to define the ‘dining room’ and create a focal point.
+You could decorate one or two walls beside your dining table to define the ‘dining room’ and create a focal point.
+Another option is to use an art piece or wall art to define the dining area.
+Our interior designers love this decorative element for our Buckingham Gate project located in central London.

 Furniture & accessories

-If the space is large enough, use open shelving as a divider between different zones.
-This is a stylish way to gain some extra storage without blocking the natural light in the room or disrupting its flow, whilst keeping the space feeling light, airy and easy to walk around.
+If the space is large enough, our interior designers suggest to use open shelving as a divider between different zones.
+This is a stylish way to gain some extra storage without blocking the natural light in the room or disrupting its flow.
+Keep the space feeling light, airy and easy to walk around.
 It’s also a really creative way to close up a section and add some privacy.
-Freestanding, modular or movable furniture is great for adding shape and structure, and the best thing is that you can move it all around whenever you feel like a change.
+Freestanding, modular or movable furniture is great for adding shape and structure.
+Above all, the best thing is that you can move it all around whenever you feel like a change.

-You can also use tall plants as natural dividers; adding a natural element is a great way of creating a homely atmosphere as well as adding a splash of colour even in the tiniest London apartment.
+You can also use tall plants as natural dividers.
+Adding a natural element is an excellent way of creating a homely atmosphere, and with our interior designers expert guide on finding the best plants for your home, this is a definite suggestion to separate areas in your home.
+A splash of colour even in the tiniest London apartment, for example, will contribute too.

 Think about using repeated elements in the different zones to tie the whole place together—maybe a recurring theme or colour to create a sense of continuity and flow throughout the room.

 The great thing about open plan spaces is that they are so diverse and can easily be rearranged over time.
 You are completely in charge of how you would like your space to look, so be creative and have fun!
-If you’re struggling with how to make the most out of your space or simply don’t have the time to dedicate to it, take a look at Temza’s bespoke furniture packages.
-Our team of experienced interior designers work with you to understand your needs and how you use your space and then set to work sourcing and putting together the perfect interior—all without you having to lift a finger.
+If you’re struggling with making the most out of your space or simply don’t have the time to dedicate to it, take a look at Temza’s bespoke furniture packages.
+Our team of experienced interior designers work with you to understand your needs and how you use your space.
+After, we then set to work sourcing and putting together the perfect interior—all without you having to lift a finger.
 Take a look at our website or give us a call today to learn more about our services.